 Offred has an affair with Nick.
 It takes place in the darkness, and thus is subversive.
 It implies secrecy and privacy, which are both forbidden in Gilead.

-Story telling is a form of resistance because she will create for herself a position as speaking subject.
+Storytelling is a form of resistance because she will create for herself a position as a speaking subject.
 She will create an imaginary circuit of communication through the use of second and first pronouns.
-"I tell, therefore you are".
-"You" is a form of subvertion, a talking cure, an outlet.
+“I tell, therefore you are”.
+“You” is a form of subversion, a talking cure, an outlet.